SeunAdelekan/Kanary/README.md

 * Adding support for other popular application servers like Tomcat and Netty

 ## Contributing
 Contributions are welcome from all corners of the world!
-Read the CONTRIBUTIONS.md file to get started.
+Read the CONTRIBUTIONS.rst file to get started.
 Individuals interested in becoming a part of the core development team can connect with me on LinkedIn [here](linkedin.com/in/iyanu-adelekan-13a85a112) and send a message expressing interest.

 ## People